Tips to Keep Your Plants Healthy and Thriving

 5. Prune and Trim Regularly

 Pruning isn’t just about making your plant look good; it’s also important for its health.
-Regular trimming helps remove dead or diseased parts, encourages new growth, and prevents the plant from becoming too large for its environment.
+Regular trimming helps remove dead leaves or diseased parts, encourages new growth, and prevents the plant from becoming too large for its environment.

 -